 Choose an area of specialization and complete four courses.

-Public Management Concentration Courses (complete four of the seven courses)
+Public Management Concentration Courses (complete four (4) of the eight (8) courses)

 |PA||513||Public Administration and Public Law|